jweatherby/jweatherby.dev/src/fixtures/posts-md/8-roles-and-expectations.md

 ### Expectations

-Below is a list of expectations I have from my teams along with definitions, signals and core expectations.
-The expectations are high level components of what I’d expect to see.
+Below is a list of expectations I have from my teams along with tasks and responsibilities and signals.
+Often, and for contractual reasons, whatever is outlined in the Job Description is the source of truth for your responsibilities.
+However, this lacks specificity and nuance.
+The following is a more comprehensive list of the different components that should be focused on in a given role and common signals that indicate how an individual is performing.
+They boil down to these 5:

 [![Expectation definitions](/images/post-images/8-expectation-definitions.png)](https://www.notion.so/jweatherby/16f3b75bf3f880a4a4b7c8402743317c?v=16f3b75bf3f88001af33000cd014b3fd&pvs=4)

-They boil down to these 5:

 - **Execution** - The ability to *get it done*.
-This should always be the highest priority, because when all is said and done, if you don’t deliver impactful results, the rest doesn’t really matter.
+This should always be the highest priority.
+When all is said and done, if you don’t deliver, the rest doesn’t really matter, it's just speculation.
 The definition encompasses individual impact and includes components like communication, project management, initiative, etc.
 - **Craft** - In software, these are the day-to-day fundamentals.
-Where Execution is an emphasis on “How it’s done”, Craft would be “What is done”.
-Craft highlights the hard skills related to the impact of technical contributions.
+Where Execution is an emphasis on “How it’s done”, Craft emphasizes “What is done”.
+Craft highlights the the impact of technical contributions, or "hard skills".
-- **Design** - Complementary to Craft, this is the macro component - establishing technical strategy and vision, designing solutions using that direction, and deftly guiding the solutions in a strategic direction.
-It is synonymous with Technical Leadership, but is not exclusive to leadership and should have contributions and ownership from varying levels.
+- **Design** - Complementary to Craft, this is the macro component - establishing technical strategy and vision, designing solutions using that direction, and deftly guiding solutions to realization.
+It is synonymous with Technical Leadership, but is not exclusive to leaders and should have contributions and ownership from varying levels.
 - **Enablement** - This is the impact you have on your groups and general community.
 It’s about contributing to a group’s wellbeing, culture and emotional health.
 There are some components that are inherent in day-to-day operations, and some that require proactive actions, like mentoring and coaching.
 - **Management** - For lack of a better word, these are responsibilities that are typically owned by people leaders involved in building and optimizing high performing teams.
 Even if owned by people leaders, others can, and should, contribute to a selection of these activities to some degree.

 These are the main things I look for when asked by a report, “How am I doing?”
-Within each of the Notion definitions, you can open it to find a list of additional examples detailing what would be expected at the different levels from **Contributes → Mastery**.
+Within each of the Notion definitions, you can open it to find a list of additional examples detailing what would be expected at the different levels.
 However, depending on the role and level, different expectations will have different emphasis.
 That’s where the second table comes in: **Role Mapping**.
 It references a selection of the defined expectations, and will state what should be prioritized and expected proficiency.

+## Role Mapping

-These are guidelines, and as with anything, some individuals will prove to be exceptions to the rule.
+Here, the nuances of the expectations are outlined according to Level of Expected Proficiency, Priority and Scope.
+These are guidelines, and as with anything, there will be exceptions to the rule.

 ### Proficiencies